Shivamp629/Doorman/README.md

 # ExpressMusic- (Earlier Doorman)

+ExpressMusic lets you identify people in real time and play songs based on their detected facial expressions!

 Instructions to run:
 1. Clone github repo
 2. Open up 2 terminal windows and run the following commands